 - Scoop the meat on top.

-- Note: It’s supposed to be less meat than rice/ noodles.
+- Note: It’s supposed to be less meat than rice or noodles.

-Notes/ Variations *) Pork recommended.
-Beef or poultry works well too. **) Substitutes with a similar taste are: coconut aminos, liquid aminos, or Worcestershire sauce. ▪ Substitute shallots with 1 cup of fried onions and add them in step 4. ▪ Add garlic, or substitute ginger with 2 cloves garlic.
+Notes/ Variations *) Pork is the most authentic.
+Beef or poultry works well too. **) Click here for recommendations on substitutes. ▪ Substitute shallots with 1 cup of fried onions and add them in step 4. ▪ Add garlic, or substitute ginger with 2 cloves garlic.